Software & Data Downloads

 • LUVLi — Landmarks’ Location, Uncertainty, and Visibility Likelihood

 Modern face alignment methods have become quite accurate at predicting the locations of facial landmarks, but they do not typically estimate the uncertainty of their predicted locations nor predict whether landmarks are visible.
 In this paper, we present a novel framework for jointly predicting landmark locations, associated uncertainties of these predicted locations, and landmark visibilities.
-We model these as mixed random variables and estimate them using a deep network trained using our proposed Location, Uncertainty, and Visibility Likelihood (LUVLi) loss.
+We model these as mixed random variables and estimate them using a deep network trained with our proposed Location, Uncertainty, and Visibility Likelihood (LUVLi) loss.
 In addition, we release an entirely new labeling of a large face alignment dataset with over 19,000 face images in a full range of head poses.
 Each face is manually labeled with the . . .

 • CAZSL — Context-Aware Zero Shot Learning